 Let your donuts cool for 10 minutes in the pan, and then transfer to a cooling rack to finish cooling off.

-Easy Baked Vegan Cider Doughnuts
+Easy Homemade Vegan Cider Doughnuts

 These yummy baked donuts are just sweet enough with an irresistible apple and spice aroma and flavor.